CiscoTestAutomation/pyats/docs/configuration/index.rst

     # This can be inf, for no timeout, otherwise specify a number of seconds.
     timeout.time = <value>

+    # configuration related to file transfer server
+    [filetransfer]

+    # Subnet for devices in testbed to identify correct IP address on execution
+    # host to use as the file transfer server address
+    subnet = <subnet_string>

+    # Default server protocol, defaults to ftp
+    protocol = <ftp/tftp/scp>

     # configuration related to secrets
     [secrets]